hqqxyy/Context-Aware-Matting/README.md

 ## Acknowledgments
 The source images in the demo figure are used under a Creative Commons license from Flickr users Robbie Sproule, MEGA PISTOLO and Jeff Latimer.
 The background images are from the MS-COCO dataset.
+The images in the examples are from Composition-1k dataset and the real-world image.